 Our step-by-step instructions will make installing a VPN on your router easy.
 Once it’s set up, all devices in your home will be secured.

-Installing a VPN on your router makes it really easy to secure and protect your online activity on all of your internet-connected devices.
+Installing a VPN on your router makes it really easy to secure your online activity on all of your devices.

 A VPN for your router also saves you from having to create a VPN connection on every connected device individually, and also encrypts traffic on devices that you can’t install a VPN on directly, like games consoles and smart TVs.